 This statistic rose from 68% last year.

 As it turns out, consumers have already started to adopt premium loyalty programs in a big way.
-And we’re not just talking about Prime, which now has over 150 million members.
+And we’re not just talking about Prime, which now has over 200 million global members.

 While not everyone can be Amazon or Walmart, there is still a big opportunity to protect your customers by offering a premium loyalty program.

 Most people that already belong to a program like Prime or Walmart+ are looking to join another program in the next year if they find value in it.
 They enjoy instant benefits and VIP experiences.

 And they want to join more of them.

 3. Seventy-eight percent of current premium loyalty members plan to join additional premium programs in the next 12 months.

 As proven by Walmart, premium loyalty isn’t a “this or that” conversation.
 Forty-five percent of Walmart+ members reported that they also belong to Amazon Prime.

 A few years ago, Walmart tried launched a similar program to Prime called ShippingPass.
 The program never took off and Walmart canceled it.

 But Walmart+ is different.